 If your stomach starts to balloon after eating pickles, you can blame the salt used in the fermentation process, because salty foods notoriously cause bloating.
 This mostly happens with processed, jarred pickles which don't have the probiotic benefits of fresh pickles, which have less salt, and therefore cause less bloating.
 Alternatively, you could simply be having too many pickles, which might account for the bloat.

-3. And yes, pickles can be high in sodium
+3. And yes, pickles often contain a lot of sodium

 To echo the above sentiment, while pickles are good at assisting athletes whose electrolytes have been depleted, because they're fermented with salt, pickles do have quite a bit of sodium, averaging 313 milligrams per serving.
 (The American Heart Association recommends capping it at 1,500 milligrams a day.)
 Cue the "everything in moderation" chorus.